 PROCEDURE

 2.01 Faculty Subject to Cumulative Review.
-A Cumulative Review shall take place for each and every tenured faculty member every five (5) years.
+A cumulative review shall take place for each and every tenured faculty member every five (5) years.
 A promotion review, including a review for Regents Professor, may be substituted for a cumulative review.
 The cumulative review may be rescheduled due to a leave of absence, sabbatical, administrative assignment outside the academic unit, or other extenuating circumstances as determined by the unit.

-The unit may waive the cumulative review for faculty who have given formal notice of their retirement or resignation.
+The unit may waive the cumulative review for faculty who are retiring or resigning in an academic year during which that review is scheduled.

 2.02 Cumulative Review Schedule.
 Each unit shall develop, maintain, and annually distribute to all tenured faculty members a schedule specifying the year during which each tenured faculty member is to undergo cumulative review.

 2.03 Cumulative Review Committee.
 Each unit shall designate a committee of tenured faculty charged with conducting cumulative reviews for tenured faculty within the unit.
 Written procedures developed and approved by faculty in the unit shall prescribe committee selection procedures, qualifications for committee membership, selection of the committee chair, terms of member appointments, provisions for replacing members unable to serve, and representation from other academic units if there are tenured faculty with split appointments within the unit.
+Personnel Committees, Reappointment, Promotion, and Tenure Committees or other similar, established committees of tenured faculty may be charged with conducting cumulative reviews as long as the procedures in 2.03 have been followed.

 2.04 Review Criteria.
 The faculty of each academic unit shall develop and formally approve written performance standards and expectations for each tenured faculty rank within the unit.
 In those cases in which work assignments for tenured faculty members vary greatly within a given unit or are split between units, it will be necessary to specify performance standards and expectations for individual positions.
 After approval by the dean of the academic unit and the Vice President for Academic Affairs, a copy of the performance standards and expectations for tenured faculty shall be given to each tenured faculty member and be applied in the cumulative review of all tenured faculty in the unit.